 App.
-Notes 5, 6, and 7 to §2L1.2.
+Notes 6, 7, and 8 to §2L1.2.
 Unlawfully Entering or Remaining in the United States

-Application Note 5 to §2L1.2 provides for upward or downward departure in cases in which the offense level "substantially understates or overstates the seriousness of the conduct underlying the prior offense."
+Application Note 6 to §2L1.2 provides that either an upward or downward departure may be appropriate in cases in which the offense level "substantially understates or overstates the seriousness of the conduct underlying the prior offense."
+Possible reasons include, for example, that the length of the sentence imposed does not reflect the seriousness of the prior offense or that the defendant served substantially less time than what was originally imposed for the prior offense.